Skip to content

 • MCP isolation.
 A spawned agent runs with only the cotal MCP server: --strict-mcp-config ignores every other MCP source, crucially the operator’s personal ~/.claude.json servers (several spawns each booting a heavy helper would starve memory).
 Share your own servers deliberately (see below).

 • Installed, not --plugin-dir.
 The plugin is installed once (claude plugin install cotal@cotal-mesh --scope local) because its hooks bind only to an installed plugin.
-In a clone the marketplace is the repo’s .claude-plugin/marketplace.json; cotal setup (npx, no clone) materializes the same marketplace under ~/.cotal/claude-plugin/.
+In a clone the marketplace is the repo’s .claude-plugin/marketplace.json; cotal setup (npx, no clone) materializes the same marketplace under ~/.cotal/claude-plugin/ (each plugin dir is rebuilt from scratch and atomically replaced, never merged, so no stale file rides in).
+The cotal-skills plugin installs from that same marketplace at user scope (claude plugin install cotal-skills@cotal-mesh --scope user); its assets ship inside the CLI package, not the connector, and its version tracks the CLI release so updates land.

 • Identity-gated.
 Connector code requires COTAL_NAME or COTAL_LINK.
 A plain claude with no COTAL_* env stays inert and never joins, so your own sessions in a repo do not appear as stray peers.